atmoswing/atmoswing-user-manual/docs/app-forecaster/preferences.rst

 Preferences
 ===========

-.. todo:: write
+The preferences frame can be opened from the menu Options / Preferences of the main interface.

 Batch file properties
 ---------------------

-Different directories must be specified for real-time forecasting:
+Different directories must be specified for operational forecasting:

-* Directory containing the forecast parameter files - contains the xml files defining by the method parameters
+* Directory containing the parameters files: contains the :ref:`xml parameters files (defining by the method parameters)<parameters-file-forecaster>`
+* Directory containing the predictand DB: contains the :ref:`xNetCDF file generated from the predictand data<predictand-db>`.
-* Directory containing the predictors archives.
+* Directory containing the archive predictors: predictor describing the candidate situations (for example :ref:`reanalyses<reanalyses>`).
-* Directory for recording downloaded predictors.
-Subdirectories are automatically created for each date according to the Year/Month/Day tree structure.
+* Directory to save downloaded real-time predictors: the operational NWP model outputs.
+Subdirectories are automatically created for each date according to a year/month/day structure.
-* Directory for recording forecast results - location where these results are stored.
+* Directory to save the forecast outputs (NetCDF): location where the results are stored.
 Subdirectories are also generated for each date.
-* Directory containing the precipitation database - this database is a NetCDF file.
+* Directory to save the forecast exports (xml): location where the synthesis xml file is saved.

 .. image:: img/preferences-paths-forecasting.png
    :align: center